 Roller blinds

-With roller blinds you have a choice of either a forward roll or reverse roll; this refers to the direction the fabric comes off the roll.
-If insulation is a major goal go for the reverse roll where the fabric comes off the roll backwards.
-This means when the blind unrolls it sits snug against the window (as opposed to slightly out from the wall as with a forward roll) to help stop cold air getting in.
+With roller blinds you have a choice of either an over roll or under roll.
+This refers to the direction the blind comes off the roll.
+If insulation is a major goal, go for the under roll where the fabric comes off the roll backwards.
+This means the blind unrolls against the wall (as opposed to jutting out from it with an over roll) and will help stop cold air getting in.

 Venetian and vertical blinds

-These options are not as energy efficient.
-The small gaps in between each slat in Venetian blinds and vertical blinds allow warm air to escape, reducing insulation capabilities.
-Don’t write them off completely however, insulation requirements vary throughout the home so they may still be appropriate for rooms that need less insulation such as the bathroom, kitchen or laundry.
+These options are not very energy efficient.
+The small gaps in between each slat in Venetian blinds and vertical blinds allows warm air to escape, reducing insulation capabilities.
+Don’t write them off completely however.
+Insulation requirements vary throughout the home so they may still be appropriate for rooms that need less insulation such as the bathroom, kitchen or laundry.

-To find out even more ways to reduce heat loss through windows, check out our blog.
+To find out even more ways to reduce heat loss through windows read our blog.